Fishrider24/ESP32-Freezer-Alarm/README.md

 ******If Using Raspberry Pi to program ESP32*******

-Library required: ESP32 Mail Client(Had to downoad newest version from there wesite and manually install using Pi.
+Library required: ESP32 Mail Client(Had to downoad newest version from their website and manually install using Pi.
 Enable Less secure app access on Gmail account

 Running ESP32 Filesystem Uploader
-Make a folder called tools in the /home/pi/Arduino folder and unzip ESP32FS into the tools folder
+Make a folder called tools in the /home/pi/Arduino folder and unzip ESP32FS into the tools folder Should look like this /home/pi/Arduino/tools/ESP32FS/
 ##############################